lordono/utente/packages/utente-avatar/README.md

 # `@lieinapril/utente-avatar`

-> `Neumorphism` Avatars can be used to represent people or objects.
+> Neumorphism - Avatars can be used to represent people or objects.
 It supports images, icons or letters.

 ## Documentation